-The Decoder was created by Jo Cheval with the help of the HE team who bring a collective force of knowledge together in the areas of starting horses, training horses, dressage, jumping, equine psychology, judging, breeding, healing, animal communication, equestrian clinics and education of people.
+The Decoder was created by Jo McInnes with the help of the HE team who bring a collective force of knowledge together in the areas of starting horses, training horses, dressage, jumping, equine psychology, judging, breeding, healing, animal communication, equestrian clinics and education of people.

 The Decoder was developed after many years of working with people and horses and observing the personalities and behaviour patterns in them both.